Best Wine Refrigerator Review – Top 5 Most Intoxicating List for March, 2023 with Buying Guide

 The nominal temperature range for the Avanti is 47-64° but you may find it difficult to hit 47° (or close to it) if you have this refrigerator in a warm space; it’s rather sensitive to a room’s ambient temperature.

-Even so, it’s convenient and a good small wine cooler for under $150.
+Even so, it’s convenient and a good small wine cooler for the price.
 (Should we warn you that you need to leave ventilation space around it?
 Good, we didn’t think it would be necessary.)

 Digging deeper on the Avanti 12-Bottle Thermoelectric Counter Top Wine Cooler: